lagbolt/library/TechServices.md

 Where does Inter-Library Loan go?
 It's under "Visit".
 Information about the Bookmobile?
 It's under "Visit".
 Newsletters?
 Ditto.

 But it doesn't matter what I think, or how I would re-organize this menu bar.
-What matters is how easy the library patrons in Frederick find it — particularly new patrons, or patrons that speak languages other than English.
-This is the sort of UX/UI question that you might address using [card sorting](https://en.wikipedia.org/wiki/Card_sorting).
+What matters is how easy the library patrons in Frederick find it — particularly new patrons, patrons that speak languages other than English, or patrons using screen readers.
+This is a UX/UI question that you might address using [card sorting](https://en.wikipedia.org/wiki/Card_sorting), for example.
+Whatever techniques you use to improve the patron experience, this is not a trivial amount of work, so it fits well within the context of a three-year plan.

 ### Online Documentation

 Documentation is just any part of the web site where you're explaining how to do something.
 It's not easy;  one reason it's prone to errors is because the writer can miss uncommon cases.

 For example, on the FCPL web site, the FAQ for "Changing the Pickup location for Holds" seems to be incomplete.
 It doesn't seem to apply to patrons who have never put something on hold, such as someone with a new account.

+This is the sort of small error that can accumulate if nothing is done.
+I come from a computer science background with a spattering of software engineering, so I naturally think in terms of techniques like "pair programming", code reviews and dedicated testing time.
+It's possible that you can eliminate this kind of error from the web site with good intentions, but — depending on the quality you want to achieve — this might require process changes at a structural level.

 For digita media, like Hoopla, libraries don't really attempt any documentation, just linking to the product's web site and help.
 That's unfortunate, in my opinion.